Density estimation on smooth manifolds with normalizing flows: Details on synthetic 2D experiments

 \section{Details on synthetic 2D experiments}

-\paragraph{Datasets} For all target densities in figures~\ref{fig:synthetic-sphere} and \ref{fig:synthetic-hyperbolic}, we generated 50000 points for the train set and 10000 points for the validation set.
-For details on generating the datasets, please see \cite{lou2020neural}.
+\paragraph{Datasets} For all target densities in Figure~\ref{fig:synthetic-sphere} we generated 50000 points for the train set and 10000 points for the validation set.
+For details on generating the datasets, see \cite{lou2020neural}.

 \paragraph{Architectures} Table~\ref{tab:mcf-architecture-synthetic} shows the architecture details for MCF.
 All flow layers are implemented as rational quadratic coupling flows.
-In all cases, our base distribution is a standard normal in the latent space $U$.
+In all cases, our base distributions $p_{V_i}$ are standard normals over the Euclidean spaces $V_i$.
+The distribution of the orthogonal directions to the manifold $p_{V_i^{\perp}}$ is a standard normal with $\sigma^2 = 0.01$.

 Baseline implementations are provided by \citet{lou2020neural} in \url{https://github.com/CUAI/Neural-Manifold-Ordinary-Differential-Equations}.